United States home front during World War II: Farming

 Labor shortages were felt in agriculture, even though most farmers were given an exemption and few were drafted.
 Large numbers volunteered or moved to cities for factory jobs.
 At the same time, many agricultural commodities were in greater demand by the military and for the civilian populations of Allies.
 Production was encouraged and prices and markets were under tight federal control.
 Between December 1941 and December 1942 it was estimated 1.6 million men & women left agricultural work for military service or to get higher paying jobs in war industries.
 Civilians were encouraged to create "victory gardens", farms that were often started in backyards and lots.
 Children were encouraged to help with these farms, too.

-The Bracero Program, a bi-national labor agreement between Mexico and the U.S., started in 1942.
-Some 290,000 braceros ("strong arms", in Spanish) were recruited and contracted to work in the agriculture fields.
+The Bracero Program, a bi-national labor agreement between Mexico and the US, started in 1942.
+Some 290,000 braceros ("strong arm", in Spanish) were recruited and contracted to work in the agriculture fields.
 Half went to Texas, and 20% to the Pacific Northwest.

 Between 1942 and 1946 some 425,000 Italian and German prisoners of war were used as farm laborers, loggers, and cannery workers.
 In Michigan, for example, the POWs accounted for more than one-third of the state's agricultural production and food processing in 1944.

 Children

 To help with the need for a larger source of food, the nation looked to school-aged children to help on farms.
-Schools often had a victory garden in vacant parking lots and on roofs.
-Children would help on these farms to help with the war effort.
+Schools often had a victory garden in vacant parking lots and on roofs and children worked on these to help with the war effort.
 The slogan, "Grow your own, can your own", also influenced children to help at home.

+The Emergency Maternity and Infant Care (EMIC) program was a federally funded government initiative (1943–1949) that provided free maternity and pediatric healthcare to 1.2 million wives (and their new babies) of enlisted military personnel in the four lowest pay grades.
+The government also provided monthly cash allowances to wives and children whose husbands were in the armed forces.

 Teenagers

 With the war's ever-increasing need for able-bodied men consuming America's labor force in the early 1940s, industry turned to teen-aged boys and girls to fill in as replacements.
 Consequently, many states had to change their child-labor laws to allow these teenagers to work.
 The lures of patriotism, adulthood, and money led many youths to drop out of school and take a defense job.
 Between 1940 and 1944, the number of teenage workers tripled from 870,000 in 1940 to 2.8 million in 1944, while the number of students in public high schools dropped from 6.6 million in 1940 to 5.6 million in 1944, about a million students—and many teachers—took jobs.
-Policymakers did not want high school students to drop out.
-Government agencies, parents, school administrations and employers would cooperate in local "Go-to-School Drives" to encourage high school students to stay whether this be part or full-time.
+Policymakers did not want high school students to drop out and government agencies, parents, school administrations and employers cooperated in local "Go-to-School Drives" to encourage high school students to stay, whether that be part- or full-time.